ironicbadger/pms-wiki/docs/index.md

 ## What is PMS?
 And what is this site for?

-PMS isn't so much as a "you must do things this way" type deal, it's more like guidelines.
-The stuff here has worked very well for many years now and can absolutely replace a full-on Unraid, TrueNAS or Synology based setup.
+PMS isn't so much as a "you must do things this way" type deal, it's more like a set of principles and guidelines to help you build a similar solution.
+The software discussed here has worked very well for many years now and can completely replace Unraid, TrueNAS or a Synology based setup.

 By sharing the knowledge and thought patterns used to drive the decisions made here, you will leave armed with the ability to build your own DIY NAS or as I like to call it, the Perfect Media Server (PMS).